smiraldr/AgentVerse-io-demo/README.md

 ## 💡 Additional Examples

 Other examples are available in the repository, showcasing a variety of scenarios. **Note:** These additional examples can be more complex as they may integrate tool calls.
 For these cases, some developer experience and knowledge of LLM capabilities—such as choosing the right type of LLM for the task—is recommended.
 You can extend the functionality by vibe coding with LLMs using IO Intelligence.
-IO Intelligence supports OpenAI standards and can be used as a drop in replacement for any application that works with OpenAI Developer api.
+IO Intelligence supports OpenAI standards and can be used as a drop-in replacement for any application that works with the OpenAI Developer API.

 ---